serokell/blog-posts/TON Contest/article.md

 into Haskell with its incredibly rich type system.

-We believe the plan worked out exceptionally well, so we would like to showcase our entries and our approach to smart contracts and EDSLs.
+We believe the plan worked out exceptionally well, so we would like to showcase our entries and our approach to smart contracts and eDSLs.
-The contest was incredibly fun and engaging and, hopefully, so will be this blog post.
-Let's dive right in.
+The competition was incredibly fun and engaging and, hopefully, so will be this blog post.
+Let’s dive right in.

 ### TON Blockchain Research